Harsh2005adgitm/Task-Manager_FRONTEND-AICTE---EDUNET-INTERNSHIP/README.md

 Used for structuring the page (sections, headers, forms, lists, etc.).

 CSS3 (Internal Stylesheet) →
-Used for styling the layout, progress bar, buttons, responsive design, and purple theme.
+Used for styling the layout, progress bar, buttons, responsive design, and pink theme.

 JavaScript (Vanilla JS) →
 Used for all the functionality:

-Add, edit, delete tasks
+- Add, edit, delete tasks

-Mark tasks complete/incomplete (checkbox)
+- Mark tasks complete/incomplete (checkbox)

-Task filters (All / Active / Completed)
+- Task filters (All / Active / Completed)

-Progress bar updates dynamically
+- Progress bar updates dynamically

-Data persistence with LocalStorage
+- Data persistence with LocalStorage

 LocalStorage (Web API) →
 Used to save tasks in the browser so that tasks are not lost when refreshing.